Pope John XXIII and Judaism: Good Friday Prayer for the Jews

 John XXIII demonstrated his commitment to the change in language during the Good Friday service in St. Peter's Basilica in April 1963.
-When the canon reciting the eight prayers included the word "perfidis" when chanting the Prayer for the Jews, the seventh prayer, the Pope signaled for the liturgy to stop and then had the sequence of prayers repeated from the beginning with the word omitted.
+When the canon reciting the eight prayers included the word "perfidis" during the Prayer for the Jews, the seventh prayer, the Pope signaled for the liturgy to stop and then had the sequence of prayers repeated from the beginning with the word omitted.

 In a related action, Pope John in 1960 modified the language used in baptizing adults, removing the warning against returning to one's earlier religious faith, with texts available for a pagan, Muslim, Jew, and heretical Christian.
 In the case of a Jewish convert the text was: "You should abhor Hebrew perfidy and reject Hebrew superstition."
 The modification was made because Pope John wanted "to emphasize everything that unites and to remove anything that unduly divides believers in God".

 Nostra aetate

 Marc H. Tanenbaum's work in the field of Jewish-Christian relations was galvanized when Pope John XXIII called for a revitalization of the Catholic Church in the form of the Ecumenical Council in 1961.
 At the time, Rabbi Tanenbaum was Director of Interreligious Affairs at the American Jewish Committee.
 He supervised an initiative which addressed the negative portrayal of Judaism in Catholic textbooks and in the liturgy.
 It included concrete steps to alleviate tensions and reduce prejudice.
-He worked alongside Jewish philanthropist Angelo Donati to settle the dispute.
+He worked alongside Jewish philanthropist Angelo Donati in this endeavor.

-In 1962, when Pope John XXIII convened the Second Vatican Council, Augustin Cardinal Bea used Dr. Rose Thering's study to draft portions of the 1965 Vatican document Nostra aetate ("In Our Age"), which declared of Christ's death that "what happened in his passion cannot be charged against all the Jews, without distinction, then alive, nor against the Jews of today," and, as for teaching, added, "The Jews should not be presented as rejected or accursed by God."
+In 1962, when Pope John XXIII convened the Second Vatican Council, Cardinal Augustin Bea used Dr. Rose Thering's study to draft portions of the 1965 Vatican document Nostra aetate ("In Our Age"), which declared of Christ's death: "what happened in his passion cannot be charged against all the Jews, without distinction, then alive, nor against the Jews of today".
+He further added that "the Jews should not be presented as rejected or accursed by God."

-Decretum de Iudaeis or "Decree on the Jews", was the working name given to the series of draft documents of the Second Vatican Council which led to ground-breaking progress in the Church's relations with Jews.
+Decretum de Iudaeis or "Decree on the Jews", was the working name given to the series of draft documents of the Second Vatican Council which led to groundbreaking progress in the Church's relations with Jews.
 Cardinal Bea had been commissioned by Pope John XXIII to write the "Decree on the Jews", which was completed in November 1961.
 The first draft document essentially went nowhere, never having been submitted to the Council, which opened on 11 October 1962.

 Nostra aetate is the Second Vatican Council's document on interfaith relations.
 Passed by a vote of 2,221 to 88 of the assembled bishops, it was promulgated on 28 October 1965, by Pope Paul VI.
 Although John XXIII had already died when the statement was passed, it is generally thought to be strongly influenced by the late Pope's teachings.